tomatohammado/simon/README.md

 4. adding a modal would be cool (http://jquerymodal.com/)

 ## Completed Goals
-~~- I have to do something reaaaaally hacky to get the playPattern() function to work~~
+~~- I have to do something reaaaaally hacky to get the playPattern() function to work
-    ~~- because all of the functions run at the same time, I have to set increment a timeout variable based on the current index~~
+    - because all of the functions run at the same time, I have to set increment a timeout variable based on the current index
-    ~~- is there a better way to get a function to run on each element in an array sequentially?~~ ~~ - making `toggleDisplaySelected` a method and not a global function~~
+    - is there a better way to get a function to run on each element in an array sequentially?~~ ~~- making `toggleDisplaySelected` a method and not a global function~~

 ## Sources
 - [Google Logo, used as reference for button colors](https://en.wikipedia.org/wiki/Google_logo#/media/File:Google-favicon-2015.png)